amigos-sian/harness_k8s_manifests/k8s_manifests/pipelines/README.md

 With stage 2, harness will check to see if a "staged" version of the deployment exists e.g.`preprod-model-nginx-stage`, if it doesn't, it will duplicate the service e.g. `preprod-model-nginx` and add the suffix `-stage`.
 Deployed pods for the service will be considered as `blue`. e.g. `preprod-model-nginx-blue-bf6755648-bqspr`.

-If `preprod-model-nginx-stage` already exists, then pod set for the staged service will be assigned as `green` e.g. `preprod-model-nginx-green-5b49dcb6b9-gsjwn`, and the pods will co-exist alongsde the pods previously provisione under the primary service.
+If `preprod-model-nginx-stage` already exists, then pod set for the staged service will be assigned the label `harness.io/color: green`.
+The pod name may look like this e.g. `preprod-model-nginx-green-5b49dcb6b9-gsjwn`.
+You will also see blue pods listed under the same namespace, which at this stage, would be available to check via the primary service.

 In stage 4, Harness points the primary service e.g. `preprod-model-nginx` to the staged pods and the app version will increment.
 If it's the first time deployment, the pod set will still be assigned the label `harness.io/color: blue`.

-Harness will also point the staged service to the pod set originally provisoned under the primary service.
+Harness will also point the staged service to the pod set originally provisoned under the primary service, which has the label `harness.io/color: green`.

-Pod sets are assigned the label e.g. `harness.io/color: green/blue` during this.

 In stage 6, we utilize a new Harness feature to scale down the staged service - this is a cost saving measure.
-This should scale down the staged service, which should be blue.
-Note, the feature is in beta - the first time I tried this, the green service was scaled down (which was wrong).
+This should scale down the staged service, with the label `harness.io/color: blue`.
+Note, the feature is in beta - the first time I tried this, the green service was scaled down, but this has worked since.

 Tips